kueblboe/coffee-kata/README.md

 ## Usage

-This assumes you got [node] installed.
+This assumes you got [npm] installed.
 Then in a terminal run

     git clone https://github.com/kueblboe/coffee-kata.git
     cd coffee-kata